 Okay, I admit, I have a particularly nasty itch to bellow and sermonize about, so I’ve taken to my blog to do so.
 Many people do, so I’ll be drowned out, but it still is nice to have my say.
 And also very nice to know it will be saved, somewhere, for posterity.
 Maybe even quoted in part until the problem is mostly solved.

-Furniture of my grandparents day lasted generations, the same with stoves and refrigerators of my parents day.
+Furniture of my grandparent’s day lasted generations, the same with stoves and refrigerators of my parent’s day.
+That used to be a top selling point.
+Remember the Maytag man?
+Bored because there were no repairs and no re-purchases of the same item because they worked so well?
 Now, it seems this generation doesn’t comprehend that there is anything worthy about something that lasts.
 (Really frightening if you extrapolate that into their relationships, which I’m not going to get into here in this post!)

 POSTING IS NOT INSTANT MESSAGING.
 Forums, blogs, posts online are more permanent things.
 Far more permanent.
 The way trolls act, it’s obvious they think their comments will never been seen, counted and accredited to them, personally.
 But – like videos of some poor college or high school girl out partying who’s been drugged by predators then videotaped being forced to do things she doesn’t want to do – posts LAST.
 For a long time.
 Perhaps not forever, but we don’t really know that yet.